naqushab/blog/src/pages/2017-08-24---trie-dictionary-spellcheck/index.md

 ```
 Let’s consider some solutions using conventional data structures.

-**List.** Sort words and store them in a list.
-We can then use a modified binary search1 to search for words in O(m log n) time2, where m is the length of the search term and n is the number of words in the dictionary.
+**List.** Sort words and store them in a `list`.
+We can then use a modified binary search ^_1_ to search for words in `O(m log n)` time ^_2_, where m is the length of the search term and n is the number of words in the dictionary.
 This isn’t a bad solution, but we can do better.

-**Dict/set.** Store words in a dict or a set.
-Dicts and sets use hashing algorithms to provide constant time (O(1)) lookups.
+**Dict/set.** Store words in a `dict` or a `set`.
+Dicts and sets use hashing algorithms to provide constant time (`O(1)`) lookups.
 This makes them seem suitable for an algorithm which is mostly about looking up whether a word is in a list.
 However, our spell-checker should not return false for the word the user is currently typing, even if it is not yet a valid word.
 In hashing the words in the list, we lose information about the word itself, and cannot map a word which can be made correct to the correct word.
 This makes dicts and sets unsuitable for this purpose.

 ## Tries